iljapavlovs/cukes-rest-sample/README.md

 =======================

 Example project using [cukes-rest](https://github.com/ctco/cukes-rest) tool.
 Project supports parallel exexcution using:
- * One "Runner" class per thread (use profile `parallel`).
-By "Runner" class is meant *FullCukesTestSuite* class in this example
+ 1. One "Runner" class per thread (use profile `parallel`).
+By "Runner" class is meant *RunCukesCheeseTest* class in this example.
     * **NOTE** - in order to use this approach, you will need to create separate "runner" class per one thread.
-Tests belonging to one "runner" class will be executed sequentially
+Tests belonging to one "runner" class will be executed sequentially.
-    * More on this read [here](https://opencredo.com/running-cucumber-jvm-tests-in-parallel/)
+    * More on this read [here](https://opencredo.com/running-cucumber-jvm-tests-in-parallel/).
- * Using [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin) (use profile `parallelPlugin`)
+ 2. Using [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin) (use profile `parallelPlugin`)
     * *cucumber-jvm-parallel-plugin* will automatically generates "runner" classes.
-    * More on this read [here](http://automationrhapsody.com/running-cucumber-tests-in-parallel/)
+    * More on this read [here](http://automationrhapsody.com/running-cucumber-tests-in-parallel/).

 ### Command for execution